DaemonAlchemist/the-reducer/README.md

 > `the-reducer` is a fully typed generic Typescript Redux reducer generator designed to work on any normalized relational data.

+## Features

+- Simple - Creating a new entity (which includes the reducer, action creators, and selectors) is as easy as defining a type, and an entity definition object.
+- Fully typed - Providing complete type hinting in IDEs.
+- Flexible - works with any kind of entity type.
+- Composable - The standard entity functions can be composed into custom entity APIs.
+- Optimized - Entity actions are processed only by the associated reducer.
+Third-party actions are ignored entirely.

 ## Installing

 `npm install --save the-reducer`